jgabaut/invil/README.md

     - init     Prepare new project with amboso
     - version  Print invil version

+  - Note:
+    - As of version `0.1.6`, by default `make rebuild` is called on build operation.
+To revert to original behaviour and call just `make`, run with `--no-rebuild`.

   Flags support status:

   - [x] Basic env flags:  `-D`, `-K`, `-M`, `-S`, `-E`